 They have been added in attrs 20.1.0, they are expressive, and they have modern defaults like slots and type annotation awareness switched on by default.
-They are only available in Python 3.6 and later.
 Sometimes they're referred to as next-generation or NG APIs.
 As of attrs 21.3.0 you can also import them from the attrs package namespace.

-The traditional APIs attr.s/attr.ib, their serious business aliases attr.attrs/attrib, and the never-documented, but popular attr.dataclass easter egg will stay forever.
+The traditional APIs attr.s() / attr.ib(), their serious-business aliases attr.attrs / attr.attrib, and the never-documented, but popular attr.dataclass easter egg will stay forever.